JelenaTakac/smartPLAN-manage-app/README.md

 # Prime Holding - Internship Application - Setup Guide

-The application based on the internship assignment was created using the Javascript library - React.
+The application based on the internship assignment was created using the JavaScript library - React.

 ## Table of contents